19hours/sg-statutes/Acts/Criminal Procedure Code.md

 169\.—(1) The court may draw such inference as it thinks fit if —

-(a) the prosecution fails to serve the Case for the Prosecution on the accused or the defence fails to serve the Case for the Defence after the Case for the Prosecution has been served on him;
+(a) the prosecution fails to serve the Case for the Prosecution on the accused or the defence fails to serve the Case for the Defence after the Case for the Prosecution has been served on the accused;

 (b) the Case for the Prosecution or the Case for the Defence does not contain any or any part of the items specified in section 162 or 165(1), respectively; or